Panel Cabins

 What are panel cabins used for?

-They are used as security cabins, guard booths, site offices, parking booths, ticket booths, service cabins, retail kiosks, sanitary cabins, and temporary operational spaces.
+Panel cabins are used as security cabins, guard booths, site offices, parking booths, ticket booths, service cabins, retail kiosks, sanitary cabins, staff rooms, and temporary project facilities.

 Are panel cabins insulated?

 Yes.
-Panel cabins are typically manufactured with insulated sandwich panels to improve thermal comfort and energy efficiency.
+Panel cabins are typically manufactured with insulated sandwich panels to improve thermal comfort and support daily use in different climates.

 Can panel cabins be customized?

 Yes.
-They can be customized with different sizes, layouts, doors, windows, service counters, electrical systems, HVAC preparation, sanitary fixtures, colors, and branding.
+Panel cabins can be customized with different sizes, wall panel types, insulation thicknesses, doors, windows, service counters, electrical systems, HVAC preparation, sanitary fixtures, colors, branding, furniture, and interior partitions.

 Can panel cabins be relocated?

 Yes.
-Panel cabins are lightweight and can be transported, installed, relocated, or reused depending on project requirements.
+Panel cabins are lightweight and can be transported, installed, relocated, or reused depending on project requirements, lifting method, utility connections, and site access.